gyrokinetics/gs2pp/README.md

     def gs2pp_interface( command, package_function, options ):

 The parameters `command` and `package_function` are strings, and options is a dict.
 This function must do different things according to the value of `command`.
+The analysis package does *not* need to implement all `command` functions, only the ones which make sense for the package.
+The wrapper will handle exception handling to the user based on a (yet to be defined) way of getting the implemented methods from a given package.